Student Choice Initiative

 The Student Choice Initiative ("SCI" or the "Initiative") was a 2019 policy of the Government of Ontario, under Premier Doug Ford, that took effect in Fall 2019 for the 2019-2020 academic year.
 The SCI provided post-secondary students to opt out of certain ancillary fees that post-secondary institutions collected on behalf of student groups, such as some student union dues.
 These applied to both universities and colleges.
-The Initiative was first struck down by the court in December 2019.
+The Initiative was first struck down by the court in December 2019 by the Canadian Federation of Students - Ontario and the York Federation of Students.
 Since then, the SCI has not been in effect, and the Government lost a court appeal in August 2021.

-Origins of the Initiative
+Origins of the initiative

 On 17 January 2019, the Government announced the Student Choice Initiative.
 The policy gave students the ability to opt-out of non-essential ancillary fees in post-secondary, most notably a range of student union dues.
 The Government said that the full guidelines, when published, would exempt certain ancillary fees from the Initiative, notably those related to campus safety.
 Then-Minister of Training, Colleges, and Universities, Merrilee Fullerton, provided the following rationale behind the SCI: "Student fees in Ontario can range as high as $2,000 per year and, too often, force students to pay for services they do not use and organizations they do not support.
 We will ensure students have transparency and freedom of choice regarding the campus services and organizations which get access to their money."

-Guidelines/Policy Directives Released
+Guidelines/policy directives released

 In late-March 2019, the government released the Tuition Fee Framework and Ancillary Fee Guidelines for Universities, and the Tuition and Ancillary Fees Minister’s Binding Policy Directive for Colleges.
 The SCI was implemented in these two different documents, due to the statutory setup of the different institutions.
 In Ontario, each university is established under its own Act, whereas colleges are all established under the Ontario Colleges of Applied Arts and Technology Act, 2002.
 Aside from following two different documents, the impacts on ancillary fees were intended to be the same at both universities and colleges.

 The Guidelines defined an "ancillary fee" as a fee imposed or administered by a given institution, or one of its constituent parts or its federated or affiliated institutions, in addition to regular tuition fees, which a student pays for a service or product.
 Different institutions also refer to these fees as incidental fees, supplementary fees, or auxiliary fees.
 The Guidelines created a distinction between compulsory and non-compulsory ancillary fees.

 The guidelines deemed clubs, student unions, student transit passes, and student newspapers as non-essential.
 The guidelines obligated universities and colleges to offer methods of opting out of non-essential fees prior to the tuition payment deadline.
 The guidelines also enabled universities and colleges to deem some fees essential as long as they fell within pre-existing provincial frameworks (such as those relating to athletics and student identification cards).